 Have you, as many have, attempted to sleep in a hot room?
 If you are anything like me, fewer things disrupt my slumber more than an overly heated space.
 Give me a cold room, cool sheets and a heavy down comforter to snuggle up in any day.
 The sleep science backs up my preference; studies show that the ideal temperature range for sound, uninterrupted slumber is 60-67 degrees.
-Though summer is winding down, in many locations the heat can hold out through September, leaving those without central air with limited options until fall settles in.

 With that in mind, we’ve researched a few ways too cool down your bedroom and set yourself up for an optimal night’s rest.
 Read on for simple ideas you can easily integrate into your own space.

 Reversible Air-Flow Fans